nikumar1206/loco/notes.md

 ## Low Priority

-- Add potential CLI commands: `docs`, `env`, `account`

-- Make brew package for CLI with auto shell completions
-- Enable deployment to path prefixes (`/api`, `/`, etc.)
-- Auto-fill default `loco.toml` values if omitted
+- Cleanup
+  - that random config file that has too much? makes no sense
-- Centralize all timestamps
+  - timestamps should all be same fmt
-- Deploy tokens should expire in 5 mins
-- Registry read tokens: max 10 mins
-- Use Terraform to create Kubernetes clusters/resources
-- Fix “already exists” errors gracefully in GitHub Actions
-- Generate namespace from user-app hash to avoid conflicts
-- Ensure nodes are ready before allowing loco deploy
-- SSE-based endpoint for deploying
-- Validate necessary resources before deploy
+- Evaluate ArgoCD and others for better CD of kubernetes resources
+- Gitlab Container Registry Token is only procured on loco deploy; should be re-procured in case node expires, ...
+- Better handling of secrets related to Loco.
-- apiClient and locoConfig seem to be a shared object
+  - Need to be autorotated; stored in some secrets vault.
+- Better handling of app secrets
+- Review API contracts to make sure they make sense

+- Have the deployment endpoint stream back.
+- Docker image enhancements?

-- Consider switching to private Docker Hub vs GitLab
+  - Consider a private registry that has tag-prefix/name-prefix based access-controls.
-- Reuse deploy token instead of regenerating on backend
   - Potentially add artifact attestations to images

+- Secrets
   - Kubernetes configmap of secrets needs to be created separately
   - Create RBAC to restrict secret visibility for env vars

-- Resolve paths for loco.toml
-- Wait for new pod readiness before marking deploy as successful
-- Add example to README
-- Provide example loco.toml path
-- Improve loco.toml scalability and visibility
-- Make loco CI-friendly via `loco deploy --non-interactive --token {GH-TOKEN}`
-- Add `loco env` command to update just .env
+---

+Eventually...

+- Support and test different deployment types: UI, cache (Redis), DB, Blob
 - Respect/Allow specifying .dockerignore files / .gitignore files when building container images.
-- Add multi-port container support
-  - super low prio. i can see the usecase, but pref one entry point for simplicity
-- Unhappy paths should offer clear, actionable steps

----

-## Next Steps

-- Add endpoints for getting logs and app status
-- Enhance deploy endpoint to fail on redeploy (CLI side)
-- Investigate OOM issues
-- Evaluate whether to install metrics-server
-- Improve logging with contextual information
-- Cleanup deployApp and GitHub callback code
-- Ensure image build failures are correctly reported
-- Address cross-platform build errors and Docker issues
-- Add debug log file support to loco CLI
-- probably need a way to update the kube context for all deployments.
+- Secrets integration

+  - Secrets need to be pulled and injected
+  - but user can also do this in their own container, just access aws ssm no?
+  - but how are they gonna get the aws secret key and whatnot?

 - how are we handling security patches?
-- loco versions will need to not break previous apps deployed.
+  - depends on provider config, they will be auto managed for us if using things like fargate, otherwise our issue.
-  - loco.toml should take in some sort of versioning ability
+  - might need to do some sort of blue-green deployment for kubernetes.
-- Somehow already need to start cleaning the code up.
-  - API code is horrendous tbh
 - also gitlab fetch token is only valid at deployment. what if new node comes in and needs to pull down image, it cannot since gitlab token expires in like 5 mins.

-\*\*
-next thing i wanna work on is allowing for /prefix based routing instead of subdomain.

-so same subdomain lets say koko can deploy: koko.deploy-app.com / api koko.deploy-app.com / ui

-both should be deployable and routable to via just a single pyproject.toml so does that mean one needs sub builds? each build will need a separate docker file. is this 2 separate pods ? or just one kubernetes pod machine with 2 containers?

 may be nice to have some sort of secrets integration? like pull ur aws ssm, vault, secrets, too much for MVP